-I now have over three years' experience tutoring (and occasionally home-schooling) over thirty students in English literature and language, Religious Studies and History at least up to A Level, as well as preparing students for Common Entrance exams and university interviews.
-The majority of my students have excelled in their exams.
+I now have over five years' experience tutoring (and occasionally home-schooling) over thirty students in English literature and language, Religious Studies and History at least up to A Level, as well as preparing students for Common Entrance exams and university interviews.
+The vast majority of my students have excelled.

 I was born and have lived in London my whole life, though I come from a mixed background – my mother is Indonesian-Chinese and my father Anglo-Dutch.
 I studied at Westminster School, taking A levels in English, History, History of Art and Religious Studies, before going on to do English Language and Literature at Oxford, where I gained a first class degree.
 Afterwards, I spent six months working in the SEN Department of the Heathland School and started tutoring privately.
 In 2011, I took up a place at the University of St Andrews as an Urquhart scholar and obtained a Masters in Poetry with distinction.
 While in Scotland, I also set up a poetry and arts journal called 13 Pages.

-I love to talk to my tutees, to hear what they have to say about their subject and to harness their inherent ability.
-That said, the needs of a particular tutee will vary from situation to situation - sometimes he or she might require more direction or a more practical, exam-based approach, at other times it might be a case of talking through and clarifying ideas, even trying to see the fun side of a subject or text - but I'm always more than happy to let the tutee determine the shape of the tutorial.
-My goal, ultimately, is to treat each student as an individual and put all of my patience, imagination and effort into helping them achieve their full potential.
+My approach varies from tutee to tutee.
+I want to hear what they have to say about their subject and to harness our course of study to their strengths.
+Sometimes this might require more direction or a more practical, exam-based approach; at other times it might be a case of talking through and clarifying ideas, trying to see the fun side of a subject or text - but I'm always more than happy to let the tutee determine the shape of the tutorial.
+My goal, ultimately, is to treat each student as an individual and put all of my patience and imagination into helping them achieve their potential.

 What I do when I am not tutoring

 I currently work as a freelance writer and editor; I've published a book of poems, been widely published in magazines and anthologies, and organise events and workshops.
 I assistant edit several magazines, and have edited two books myself.